-Free tool for url encode and decode.
+Free online tool for online url encode and url decode.
 Here with our this online tool.
 Enjoy free service ! thanks for using it.

 urlencode(string) — This PHP function is encodes a string to be used in a query part of a URL.
 URL encoding is used when placing text in a query string to avoid it being confused with the URL itself.
 It is normally used when the browser sends form data to a web server.